cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 ### Memory Usage

-By default, WSL distributions will take up as much system memory as available and not release it.
+By default, WSL distributions will take up as much system memory as is available and not release it.
 This problem is compounded since Windows already takes up a decent chuck of memory.
-I don't think there is currently a way to make WSL automatically free memory when it's done with it.
 This seems to be something Microsoft is still working on.
-However, you can limit the amount of memory WSL can use.
+However, you can limit the amount of memory WSL can access.
 The [workaround](https://github.com/microsoft/WSL/issues/4166#issuecomment-526725261) involves creating a `.wslconfig` file and adding it to you Windows user folder (e.g. `C:\Users\Username`).
 You can see the contents for an example config file below.

 ```
 [wsl2]